braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/cocoapods.md

 ## Step 1: Install CocoaPods

 Installing the iOS SDK via [CocoaPods][apple_initial_setup_1] automates the majority of the installation process for you.
-Before beginning this process, make sure you use [Ruby version 2.0.0][apple_initial_setup_2] or greater.
-Don't worry, knowledge of Ruby syntax isn't necessary to install this SDK.

 Run the following command to get started: